For All My Basic Starbies Bishes…

 Note: This post will be updated as I live/experience life around the world.
 So buckle-up buttercup…

 Or should I say Butter Bliss Frappuccino… cup?
-Last Updated: April 15, 2025
+Last Updated: June 6, 2025

 As for the list below, I’ve included information on the international Starbucks I’ve visited since Summer 2023, which I’ll continue to update as I visit new countries.
-Oh… and don’t expect the same menu and drink options you get in the States.
+And don’t expect the same menu and drink options you get in the States.
 Each country, sometimes even region, has a menu specifically curated for the local area and palettes.

 Sissy + 100 Degree Weather + My Passenger Princess Aspirations = She’s Over My Shit 😀